Explore My Options

-Career paths are long and winding with many stops, detours and decisions along the way.
-Exploring possible career paths, however, is a great way to start out your career to build the right skills, education and experience and should account for your goals and future plans.
+Career paths are long and winding, with many stops, detours and decisions along the way.
+However, exploring possible career paths is a great way to start your career to build the right skills, education, and experience and should account for your goals and plans.

 Once you’re confident knowing your values and skills, you will now have a clearer picture of the future you want to contribute to.

 5 Steps to weigh up your career-study decisions

 - Explore Career NZ job profiles and industries

 - Talk to friends, family and professionals about what it's really like to work in those occupations

 - Informational interviewing is a great way to gain insider information on employment trends, the skills required by employers, and confirm whether it's an area of work you are interested in or not.
 Check out Questions for informational interviews (PDF 420KB)